dodeeric/pdf2epubEX/README.md

 This bash script uses the pdf2htmlEX tool to convert a PDF file (myfile.pdf) to a fixed layout ePub file (myfile.epub).

-The original file layout is retained and fonts are embedded.
+The layout is retained and all the fonts are embedded.

 The pdf2htmlEX tool converts a PDF file into HTML (with CSS, JS, fonts, and bitmap and/or vector images).

 Usage: ./pdf2epubEX.sh myfile.pdf

 The PDF file has to be in the same directory as the script.

 Result will be: myfile.epub

 Prerequisites: